Twentieth Century-Fox Film Corp.

 Sometime later, after Lee wins the 100-meter swimming race, his proud father reveals a paddle similar to that which he had used to train his son as a swimmer years ago, stating, “Was prepared for emergency!”

-NOTE: This film contains newsreel footage of the dirigible Hindenburg which exploded only two weeks before the release of Charlie Chan at the Olympics, as well as several highlights of the 1936 Berlin Olympic Games, including a sequence featuring American runner Jesse Owens participating in the 4×100 relay.
-John Carradine is listed as a cast member in Hollywood Reporter production charts, but his participation in the final film has not been confirmed.
+NOTES: This film contains newsreel footage of the dirigible Hindenburg which exploded only two weeks before the release of Charlie Chan at the Olympics, as well as several highlights of the 1936 Berlin Olympic Games, including a sequence featuring American runner Jesse Owens participating in the 4×100 relay.
+John Carradine is listed as a cast member in the Hollywood Reporter production charts, but his participation in the final film has not been confirmed.

 Adapted from: AMERICAN FILM INSTITUTE CATALOG – Within Our Gates: Ethnicity in American Feature Films, 1911-1960

 CHARLIE CHAN’S APHORISMS